 In addition to navigation assistance, online resources can also provide additional information on route conditions.
 For example, websites such as Bikemap or Ride with GPS create route profiles allowing a bike rider to asses the grade changes along the route.

-Figure 3-10: The Bikemap Website and Mobile Apps Allow Users to Upload or Find Routes, and Navigate Using GPS your existing routes to Bikemap to share them with the app showing you were to go, so you'll never get lost online community.
+Figure 3-10: The Bikemap

+Website and Mobile Apps

+Allow Users to Upload or Find

+Routes, and Navigate Using

+GPS

 The image to the right is provided by Cycle Cal Coast website.